opendatatrentino/jackan/docs/README.md

 RELEASE DOCS ARE ON THE <a href="http://opendatatrentino.github.io/jackan/" target="_blank">PROJECT WEBSITE</a>
 </p>

+This release allows to write in CKAN and convert CKAN metadata into DCAT format.

 ### Maven

 Jackan is available on Maven Central.
 To use it, put this in the dependencies section of your _pom.xml_: